eth-cscs/abcpy/doc/source/getting_started.rst

 Statistics Learning
 ~~~~~~~~~~~~~~~~~~~

-We have noticed in the `Parameters as Random Variables`_ Section, the discrepancy measure between two datasets is
+As we have discussed in the `Parameters as Random Variables`_ Section, the discrepancy measure between two datasets is
 defined by a distance function between extracted summary statistics from the datasets.
 Hence, the ABC algorithms are
 subjective to the summary statistics choice.
 This subjectivity can be avoided by a data-driven summary statistics choice
 from the available summary statistics of the dataset.
 In ABCpy we provide several statistics learning procedures,